MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/windows-hardware-certification-kit-tests-for-usb.md

 ---
-Description: The Windows Hardware Lab Kit (HLK) tests can be used for additional testing of Systems, USB host controllers, hubs, and devices.
+description: The Windows Hardware Lab Kit (HLK) tests can be used for additional testing of Systems, USB host controllers, hubs, and devices.
 title: Windows Hardware Lab Kit (HLK) Tests for USB ms.date: 04/20/2017 ms.localizationpriority: medium